UCB-Psychology-QuACK/Reshaping_introDataVis_week6/README.md

-# Intro to data visualization (Base R) - Week 8
+# Intro to data visualization (Base R) and data reshaping (dplyr) - Week 6
-repo contains starter code and any associated data for week 8
+repo contains starter code and any associated data for week 6

 ## overview of topics